ASUKA39/shamir-secret-image-sharing/README.md

 - pypng

 ### Running
-Change the secret image path, saving path, number of sub-secret images `n` and quorum in `src_256.py` or `src_257.py` to your own secret image path.
+Change the secret image path, saving path, number of sub-secret images `n` and quorum `t` in `src_256.py` or `src_257.py` to your own configure.
 Then run the following command in your terminal:

 For original algorithm implementation:
 ```bash